Physiotherapy in Ottawa Area for Lower Back

 This guide will help you understand:

-- what causes low back pain, and what the most common symptoms are
+- What the most common symptoms are

 - how to manage your pain and prevent future problems

 Vertebrae are stacked on top of one another to create the spinal column.
-The spinal column gives the body its form.
-It is the body's main upright support.
+The spinal column gives the body its form and helps sustain an upright position.

-The lumbar spine is made up of the lower five vertebrae.
-Doctors often refer to these vertebrae as L1 to L5.
-The lowest vertebra of the lumbar spine, L5, connects to the top of the sacrum, a triangular bone at the base of the spine that fits between the two pelvic bones.
-Some people have an extra, or sixth, lumbar vertebra.
-This condition doesn't usually cause any particular problems.
+The lumbar spine—where pain is often experienced—is made up of five vertebrae positioned near the bottom of the spinal column.
+Doctors often refer to these vertebrae as levels L1, L2, L3, L4 and L5.
+The ‘L’ refers to ‘lumbar’.
+The lowest vertebra, L5, is connected to the top of the sacrum—a triangular bone at the base of the spine that is located between the two pelvic bones.
+Some people are born with an extra or sixth lumbar vertebra called L6.
+Having an extra vertebra doesn't usually cause physical problems.

-Two spinal nerves exit the sides of each spinal segment, one on the left and one on the right.
-As the nerves leave the spinal cord, they pass through a small bony tunnel on each side of the vertebra, called a neural foramen.
+In addition to facet joints on the sides of the spine, there are two spinal nerve roots that exit the sides of each spinal segment, one on the left and one on the right.
+As the nerve roots leave the spinal cord, they pass through a small bony tunnel on each side of the vertebra, called a neural foramen.

-The deepest layer of muscles connects along the back surface of the spine bones.
-The muscles also connect the low back, pelvis, and sacrum.
-These deepest muscles coordinate their actions with the muscles of the abdomen to help hold the spine steady during activity.
+The muscles of the lower back are also arranged in layers.
+The deepest layer of muscles is located along the back surface of the vertebrae.
+These deep muscles coordinate their actions with the muscles in the abdomen (the core) to help hold the spine steady during activity.